 Do you manage more than one person?
 Do you manage a family?
 How about work?
 How do you communicate your schedule of events to each other?
 Does dad know when soccer practice is?
 What time does that birthday party start?
-When is vacation?
+When is a vacation?
 Are you responsible for communicating a schedule with work staff?
 Your mom?
-A nanny or baby sitter?
+A nanny or babysitter?
 Woo!
 That’s a lot.

-If you have young family members (pre-smart phone kids) make it simple and paper based.
-Have a central message board for your family where they can post their reminders of upcoming events, schedules and notes.
+If you have young family members (pre-smartphone kids) make it simple and paper-based.
+Have a central message board for your family where they can post their reminders of upcoming events, schedules, and notes.
 Ask everyone to post any information on upcoming or current activities.
-Getting your kids involved will teach them time management, but it will also give you a central place that everyone can refer.
-Make you message board accessible.
+Getting your kids involved will teach them time management, but it will also give you a central place that everyone can refer to.
+Make your message board accessible.
 Place it in the kitchen or near your home’s exit door.

 The best thing that you’ll get from using a system like this is family participation and awareness.
 The worst thing is that you can’t carry it with you.
 So consider this when thinking about a family calendar.